ihor-delta/delta/README.md

 - Freedom Of Choice of others is not respected if it is not is in accordance with common-moral laws and social law.
 This clarification does not concern plants, mushrooms, and bacterias.
 - non-observance of Human Rights is considered non-observance of the Freedoms of other representatives of mankind in accordance with Freedom of Choice

+## Freedom Of Rights
+- the Freedoms of others can be violated only in the case when there are no negative consequences for all representatives, depending on the situation and in accordance with the laws of the institution (social laws) and in the case of the introduction of these Freedoms for all representatives or representatives of the group, where representative whose Freedoms were violated can wait until ending of introduction determined by the international law, excluding violating Human Rights, Children Rights, Animal Rights

 ## Freedom Of Thinking:
 - is allowed in compliance with the principle of permanent self-checking for ideas, including beliefs, and principle of cooperation with competition to stay cooperative - the restriction only applies to representatives of mankind